HSV (TV station): Sport

+Seven News

-Seven News7NEWS Melbourne is directed by Shaun Menegola and presented by Peter Mitchell on weeknights and Mike Amor and Rebecca Maddern on weekends from Broadcast Centre Melbourne.
-Sport is presented by Tim Watson on weeknights and Abbey Gelmi on weekends.
-Weather is presented by Jane Bunn on weeknights and Sonia Marinelli on weekends.
+Seven News Melbourne is directed by Chris Salter and presented by Peter Mitchell on weeknights and Mike Amor and Karina Carvalho on weekends from Melbourne Quarter Tower, located at Collins Street, Docklands.
+Sport is presented by Rebecca Maddern on weeknights and Theo Doropoulos on weekends.
+Weather is presented by certified meteorologist Jane Bunn on weeknights and Tyra Stowers on weekends.